Occupational Safety and Environmental Technology

 • Collect data on work environments

-• Implement & evaluate programs designed to limit chemical, physical, biological & ergonomic risks to workers
+• Implement and evaluate programs designed to limit chemical, physical, biological and ergonomic risks to workers

-• Develop &deliver environmental-, health- & safety-related training
+• Develop and deliver environmental-, health- and safety-related training

 • Maintain required records and documentation